Lancer (TV series)

-Lancer is an American Western series that aired Tuesdays at 7:30 pm (EST) on CBS from September 24, 1968, to June 23, 1970.
+Lancer is an American Western television series that aired Tuesdays at 7:30 pm (Eastern Time) on CBS from September 24, 1968, to June 23, 1970.
 The series stars Andrew Duggan as a father with two half-brother sons, played by James Stacy and Wayne Maunder.

 Synopsis

 Duggan starred as Murdoch Lancer, the patriarch of the Lancer family.
 Maunder played Scott Lancer, the educated older son and a veteran of the Union Army.
 Stacy played gunslinger Johnny Madrid Lancer.
 Paul Brinegar appeared as Jelly Hoskins and Elizabeth Baur played Murdoch Lancer's ward Teresa O'Brien.

 Lancer lasted for 51 hour-long episodes and was shot in color.
-It was rerun on CBS during the summer of 1971.
+It was rerun on CBS May 1971 - September 1971 on Thursdays from 8 to 9 p.m.
+E. T.